 When you entrust your cargo to an NVOCC, that company books space for it on a particular sailing at a particular rate, entering into a contract with the line.
 Because an NVOCC ships a lot of cargo with various shipping lines, it can negotiate good rates and pass those savings on to you.

 When a freight forwarder that is not also an NVOCC handles your cargo, it can’t sign a contract with the steamship line.
 That’s your job.
-Either you or the forwarder might negotiate with the line to establish a rate.
-And the forwarder will make the booking on your behalf.
+Either you or the forwarder might negotiate with the line to establish a rate, and the forwarder can make the booking on your behalf.
 But ultimately, the steamship line – not the forwarder – is your transportation provider, responsible for carrying out the terms of your service contract.

 2. Issue a Bill of Lading